Skip to content

 All rail vehicles in service have to meet the Rail Vehicle Accessibility Regulations (RVAR).

-Most stations have portable ramps if the train doors aren’t level with the platform; access at most large stations is generally pretty good now.
+Most stations have portable ramps if the train doors are not level with the platform.
+Access at most large stations is generally pretty good now.
 You need to book free assistance in advance so that a member of staff is ready with a ramp when you get on and off.
 Train companies ask for at least 24 hours’ notice.

 Book through the train operating company, in person at a local station or online:

 Once booked, Passenger Assistance is treated like a reservation.
-You and the staff at the relevant stations each get an email record of what you’ve been booked and when it’s for.
+You and the staff at the relevant stations each get an email record of what you have booked and when it is for.

 If you live in London most of the time, check if your child is eligible for a Disabled Persons Freedom Pass and what it would cover.